 Though interesting to read, many 19th century menus are plain and unadorned so this colorful menu with a musician playing a lute caught our eye.
 It was printed in 1892 for an annual dinner of the Holland Society of New York which took place at the Manhattan Athletic club.
-The society had been founded seven years previously for the purposes of preserving the history of the New Netherlands and it still exists today.
-However, we think attendees at the annual dinner probably do not eat and drink as well as their forebears did in this seven course offering.
+The society had been founded seven years previously for the purposes of preserving the history of the New Netherlands and it still exists today at 20 W 44th St in midtown Manhattan.

 Courtesy The Culinary Institute of America